flibustier/blockathon2018.github.io/README.md

 Award: Most Valuable Prototype (MVP)

+Award Prize: SIG Transformation services "Getting Investor Ready Workshop"

-## Why your code is evaluated for MVP.
+## Why your code is evaluated.

 It is amazing to see how far our industry has come over the past decades.
 New technologies, frameworks, agile processes - some of which were only recently invented - now define the way we work today.
 One prominently missing building block in the modern development setup is a standardised way to normatively measure code quality - a SMART 'Definition of Done' shared by all developers.